The Blind Woman of Sorrento — cover

 Translated and introduced by Idara Crespi

-Francesco Mastriani's La Cieca di Sorrento was one of the most widely read Italian novels of the nineteenth century — serialised, reprinted, staged as opera, and beloved by generations of Neapolitan readers.
+Francesco Mastriani's La Cieca di Sorrento was one of the most widely read Italian novels of the nineteenth century.
+Serialised, reprinted, staged as opera, beloved by generations of Neapolitan readers.
 It has never been translated into English until now.

-At the heart of the novel is Gennariello, a young man of uncertain parentage raised in poverty, who falls in love with a blind woman of extraordinary beauty.
-Their fate becomes entangled with the secrets of an aristocratic family — secrets involving identity, inheritance, and crime.
-Mastriani's Naples is vivid, socially observed, and morally charged: a city where the distance between wealth and want is measured in the space of a street.
+The novel centres on Gennariello, a young man of uncertain parentage raised in poverty, who falls in love with a blind woman of arresting beauty.
+Their fate becomes entangled with the secrets of an aristocratic family: identity, inheritance, crime.
+Mastriani's Naples is rendered with social precision and moral charge, a city where the distance between wealth and want is measured in the space of a street.

 This edition includes an original introduction by the translator placing the novel and its author in their literary and historical context.